-Windows 8, codenamed Midori is a version of Microsoft Windows released October 26, 2012 and is one of the biggest changes Microsoft has made to their operating system since Windows 95.
-It features some new programming and technology to allow it to run quicker and provide a better look and feel to users.
-It will not only be available for desktop and laptop computers, but it will also be available to some tablet computers.
-Windows 8 includes a tablet interface, called Metro, which is compatible with touch-screen displays, like those on a tablet computer.
-Users can still use the standard windows desktop interface as well, if they prefer.
-Below is an example of the new Windows 8 Start screen, which replaces the start button.
+Windows 8, codenamed Midori is a version of Microsoft Windows released October 26, 2012.
+This iteration contains some of the biggest changes Microsoft has made to their operating system since Windows 95.
+It features new programming and technology allowing it to run faster as well as a more streamlined look and feel to users.
+Windows 8 also includes a tablet interface, called Metro, which is compatible with touch-screen displays and stills offers access to the traditional Windows Desktop.
+Below is an example of the new Windows 8 Start screen, which replaces the Start button and Start menu.

-Windows 8 is available in 32-bit and 64-bit versions and include Internet Explorer 10, as well as natively support USB 3.0.
-Users will have the option of using a Microsoft account to login to Windows 8 or even two other new authentication methods (picture password and PIN log in).
-The standard Task Manager has been redesigned, as has the Windows Defender security software, which will include anti-virus capabilities.
-Microsoft has also built Windows 8 to integrate with Xbox Live.
-To run Windows 8, a computer will need to have a 1GHz or higher processor, 1GB (32-bit) or 2GB (64-bit) of RAM, 16GB (32-bit) or 20GB (64-bit) of available hard drive storage and a DirectX 9 or higher graphics card.
+Windows 8 is available in both 32 and 64-bit versions, includes Internet Explorer 10 and native support USB 3.0.
+Users may utilize a Microsoft account to login to Windows 8 or two other authentication methods new to this version (picture password and PIN login).
+The standard Task Manager has been redesigned, as has the Windows Defender security software, which includes anti-virus capabilities.
+Microsoft has also built Windows 8 with Xbox Live integration in mind.

 Windows 8 system requirements

 1GHz processor or faster 32-bit (x86) or 64-bit (x64)

 1GB of RAM for 32-bit or 2GB of RAM for 64-bit

 16GB of hard drive space for 32-bit or 20GB for 64-bit

 DirectX 9 graphics device with WDDM 1.0 or higher.